 Battery makers are rarely opposed to parallel connection.
 A few, however, set limits.
 General Electric says ‘there are no major problems with parallel charging.’
 Exide, however, is more cautious.
 It advises ‘up to ten batteries may be interconnected without problem as long as certain precautions are followed’.

 Contrary to occasional forum ‘advice’, there is ‘golden way’ of interconnecting batteries to increase their energy.
 Any combination of the same batteries always provides you with the same total energy.

 There is no problem parallel charging batteries of the same type and voltage, but of different capacities.
 They look after themselves.
 ‘Each draws a proportionate share of the available charge.
 All reach about the same level of charge at roughly the same time,’ (says Ample Power Company).
 They discharge in much the same way.

 Ample Power company emphasises to connect paralleled batteries via equal length and size cables.

 Interconnecting batteries in series or parallel – what happens when a battery fails?

-Traditional starter batteries usually fail instantly.
+Traditional starter batteries tend to fail instantly.
 Over time, active material shed from their plates piles up in the bottom of each cell.
 Furthermore, that loss is rapid if the battery is regularly over-discharged.
-Moreover, if/when shed material rises high enough to short-circuit the plates, the battery fails instantly.
+If/when shed material rises high enough to short-circuit the plates, the battery fails instantly.

-If a deep cycle battery is long uncharged, dendrite (a tree–like structure) forms during recharge.
+Lead-acid deep cycle batteries dislike being left uncharged.
+If that is done, dendrite (a tree–like structure) forms during recharge.
 This causes a virtual ‘short circuit’ across the cell.
-Furthermore, this too kills a battery – instantly.
+This too kills the battery.